 Why does an FDA-approved/cleared device matter?

-As part of its mission of protecting health in the U.S, the Food and Drug Administration is in charge of regulating and evaluating the potential health risk-benefit ratio of drugs and medical devices.
-Obtaining formal approval from the Agency is not an easy process as companies must follow a rigorous regulatory process and submit the results of the clinical tests they have conducted.
+As part of its mission of protecting health in the U.S., the Food and Drug Administration is in charge of regulating and evaluating the potential health risk-benefit ratio of drugs and medical devices.
+However, obtaining formal approval from the Agency is not an easy process.
+Therefore, companies must follow a rigorous regulatory process and submit the results of the clinical tests they have conducted.

 FDA Clearance is a different level of acknowledgment.
 After submitting a “pre-market authorization” or 510(k) form, the company can get clearance for the device if it can prove that the performances are “equivalent” to a previously cleared product.
 The potential issue with cleared medical devices is that manufacturers can use old predicates.

 In a perfect world, products should all be approved, meaning that specific clinical studies have been specifically conducted.
 The issue for health-related smartwatches is that these independent trials take time and are often not compatible with the product’s life cycle.
 Finally, the software can also be “regarded as a medical device.”

 In 2018, the American Heart Foundation published an article stating that the use of new wearable technologies such as EKG watches could be beneficial for patients with heart diseases.